ihhub/fheroes2/README.md

 ## Vita specific options

-Pointer movement speed can be changed with 'vita_pointer_speed' parameter in ux0:data/fheroes2/fheroes2.cfg.
+Pointer movement speed can be changed with 'vita_pointer_speed' parameter in "ux0:data/fheroes2/fheroes2.cfg".

 Use "fullscreen = on" option to scale game area to native Vita resolution or "fullscreen = off" to keep game area at the center of the screen.

 "vita_keep_aspect_ratio = 1" keeps aspect ratio of original image when scaling. "vita_keep_aspect_ratio = 0" just scales it to 960x544.

 Native resolution is supported (set "videomode = 960x544" option in config file or just click on the left door in main menu and select resolution manually.
 Game restart is required after resolution change).

+If "ux0:data/fheroes2/fheroes2.cfg" file is missing, just copy the default one from "ux0:app/FHOMM0002/" to "ux0:data/fheroes2"

 fheroes2
 ======